 In 2003 the long-term sponsorship deal with Benson and Hedges came to a close when the advertising of tobacco products was prohibited for sporting events.
-Since then the tournament has seen a host of sponsors, including Riley’s Club, SAGA Insurance, Pokerstars.com, Ladbrokes, BGC, Betfair and most recently, Dafabet.
+Since then the tournament has seen a host of sponsors, including Riley’s Club, SAGA Insurance, Pokerstars.com, Ladbrokes, BGC, Betfair and most recently, Cazoo.

-By 2005 the tournament moved hands once again as the Wembley Conference Centre was due to be demolished.
-It switched up to Wembley arena, before moving to the Alexandra Palace in 2012, though the 2021 tournament took place at the Marshall Arena in Milton Keynes.
+By 2005 the tournament moved once again as the Wembley Conference Centre was due to be demolished.
+It switched to Wembley arena, before moving to the Alexandra Palace in 2012, though the 2021 tournament took place at the Marshall Arena in Milton Keynes.
 The qualifying rounds and wild card rounds were removed from the 2011 event and it went back to simply being the top 16 players in the world.